 Does this work on a Mac and mobile devices?

 Yes, it works on Mac computers with updated browsers and mobile devices with the Microsoft Excel app installed and activated with your LLCC account.

-What does a student receive when I submit an alert for him or her?
+What do students receive when I submit an alert?

 Early Alert staff will send an awareness alert to the student with an invitation to access support and call them to set up a strategy session to co-create solutions to get back on course.

 Students in Distress:

 - Faculty and staff with a student in distress, call the counseling hotline at 6-9660

 - For a list of community resources, see Career Development Services in Menard Hall.